 - Federal Reserve liabilities

 Federal Reserve System Financial Reports

-The Board of Governors, the Federal Reserve Banks, and the consolidated LLCs are all subject to several levels of audit and review.
-The Reserve Banks' financial statements and those of the consolidated LLC entities are audited annually by an independent audit firm retained by the Board of Governors.
+The Board of Governors, the Federal Reserve Banks, and the Maiden Lane LLC are all subject to several levels of audit and review.
+The Reserve Banks' financial statements and those of Maiden Lane LLC are audited annually by an independent audit firm retained by the Board of Governors.
 To ensure auditor independence, the Board requires that the external auditor be independent in all matters relating to the audit.
 Specifically, the external auditor may not perform services for the Reserve Banks or others that would place it in a position of auditing its own work, making management decisions on behalf of the Reserve Banks, or in any other way impairing its audit independence.
 In addition, the Reserve Banks, including the consolidated LLCs, are subject to oversight by the Board.

 The Board of Governors' financial statements are audited annually by an independent audit firm retained by the Board's Office of Inspector General.
 The audit firm also provides a report on compliance and on internal control over financial reporting in accordance with government auditing standards.
 The Office of Inspector General also conducts audits, reviews, and investigations relating to the Board's programs and operations as well as of Board functions delegated to the Reserve Banks.

 |Audited Annual Financial Statements of the Federal Reserve System